-Six months to a year:
+Six Months to a Year:

-It’s more suitable if you won’t switch your cat’s vet for checkups or even in emergency visits.
-It’s most reasonable to go to the same vet as you used to visit in the cat’s Kitten stage.
+It’s more suitable if you won’t switch your cat’s vet for checkups or even emergency visits.
+It’s most reasonable to go to the same vet you used to visit in the cat’s Kitten stage.
 The main reason behind this is that cats get anxious when they visit vet clinics.
 However, when cats are familiar with the environment and touch of the vet they have been visiting since childhood, they feel calmer and safer.

 The vet will usually emphasize the weight of an adult cat.
 If it’s less than a cat’s average healthy weight as per its age, the vet will recommend you increase your cat’s calorie intake and suggest some healthy and nutritious food options for the cat.
 In case your cat is obese, for sure, the vet will advise you to increase your cat’s physical activity and reduce calorie intake.